lucidlayer/traceform/README.md

 ---

-Check out our [blog](./blog/README.md) for technical deep dives and announcements!
+Check out our [blog](./blog/README.md) for more updates and learn more in our [Technical Deep Dive](https://traceform.framer.website/blog/technical-deep-dive).

 — The Traceform Team